Cocaine Addiction

 Why Is It Addictive?

 When an addicted person doesn’t receive the desired amount, they experience withdrawal symptoms like drowsiness, slow thinking, sleeping trouble, depression, and increased appetite.
-The more you consume the drug, faster and stronger addiction becomes.
+The more you consume the drug, the faster and stronger the addiction becomes.

 You need to consider cocaine detox if you suffer from anxiety, depression, regretting your decisions that are made under the influence of the drug.
 Drug addicts often select cocaine addiction over their other interests.